springernature/frontend-playbook/security/secure-markup.md

   * [Use the `type` & `typemustmatch` attribute for `object`s](#use-the-type--typemustmatch-attribute-for-objects)

 ## Scope of this document
-You should be aware of the security implications of your front-end code.
+You should be aware of the security implications of your frontend code.
 This document outlines some steps you can take to reduce the risk of markup exposing us, or our users, to security flaws.

 Note: this document does not cover JavaScript or interactions which may touch the server, e.g. XSS or HTTP headers.
 (It is assumed security-related headers are set in the HTTP headers, not in `meta` tag equivalents.)